green-coding-solutions/documentation/content/en/docs/cluster/installation.md

 You can install a cronjob on your system to periodically call:

 - `python3 -u PATH_TO_GREEN_METRICS_TOOL/cron/jobs.py run` to measure runs in database queue
+- `python3 -u PATH_TO_GREEN_METRICS_TOOL/cron/jobs.py email-simple` to send all text based emails in the database queue
-- `python3 -u PATH_TO_GREEN_METRICS_TOOL/cron/jobs.py email` to send all emails in the database queue
+- `python3 -u PATH_TO_GREEN_METRICS_TOOL/cron/jobs.py email-report` to send all HTML based / styled emails in the database queue

 Calling `jobs.py run` will print a deprecation warning, as this mode is only intended for CLI testing.
 Use the *client mode* above for production.